 Have you been accused of Burglary?

-It is worth remembering that you can and should seek advice from an experienced criminal lawyer before speaking to police to make sure you know your rights.
-Your criminal lawyer will explain to you why you should say ‘no comment’ to protect your position, rather than trying to talk yourself out of the situation which can harm any potential defence.
+You should seek advice from an experienced criminal lawyer before speaking to police to make sure you know your rights.
+An expert Burglary lawyer will explain to you why you should say ‘no comment’ to protect your position, rather than trying to talk yourself out of the situation which can harm any potential defence.

-Pleading Not GuiltyOne of our experienced defence lawyers can prepare a defence strategy for you to increase your chances of an acquittal or the charge being withdrawn by prosecutors if you dispute the Burglary allegation.
+Pleading Not GuiltyOne of our experienced defence lawyers can prepare a defence strategy for you to increase your chances of winning if you dispute the Burglary allegation.
 We have in-house counsel who are expert cross-examiners who can get involved in a matter from the beginning.

 Our lawyers are skilled at analysing the evidence and will provide you with expert legal advice about how to best prepare and successfully run your case.

-One of our experienced criminal lawyer will carefully listen to you to fully understand your personal instructions to be able to craft plea submissions.
-Your lawyer will then thoroughly prepare your case with the appropriate supporting materials and assist you to achieve the best possible outcome.
+Our experienced specialist Burglary lawyer will carefully listen to you to fully understand your personal instructions.
+This will help them to get the submissions they will make to the Court for you ready.
+Your lawyer will then thoroughly prepare your case and make sure they have the appropriate supporting materials.
+This will assist you to achieve the best possible outcome.

 SentencingSentencing in the higher courts of Victoria Sentencing in the Magistrates’ Courts of Victoria